royjacobson/modules-report/README.md

 ### Build2
 Build2 supports building modules with GCC since the start of 2021.
 [This](https://build2.org/blog/build2-cxx20-modules-gcc.xhtml) blog post has details on how to use it, and there is a [repository](https://github.com/build2/cxx20-modules-examples) with various usage examples.

-### xmake

-xmake seem to have a pretty good support for modules with all the big-three compilers, having rolled out their own dependency discovery code.
-[Here's](https://github.com/xmake-io/xmake/tree/master/tests/projects/c%2B%2B/modules) a good place to find usage examples.

 ## Standardization